RICHARD SEMBERA, M.ED. (COUNSELLING), RP, CCC

 The Therapeutic Task

-This is where therapy becomes essential.
-Many people can't think the forbidden thought alone because the early danger signal is too strong.
-They need someone who can demonstrate that the thought can be spoken without catastrophe—that it can be engaged with directly, without fear, collapse, deflection, or punishment.
+This is where therapy comes in.
+Many people find it difficult to think certain thoughts alone because the old sense of "off-limits" is still operating.
+They benefit from someone who can demonstrate that the thought can be spoken and heard—that it can be engaged with directly and calmly.

-As a therapist, I create a space where previously unthinkable thoughts can be thought.
-By showing that I can hear what you're afraid to say, and that neither of us will be destroyed by it, I make it possible for the work of thinking to proceed.
-Once the forbidden thought can be thought, the anxiety that surrounded it begins to lift.
+As a therapist, I create a space where previously unthought thoughts can be thought.
+By showing that I can hear what you haven't yet said, and that we can think about it together, I make it possible for the work of understanding to proceed.
+Once the unthought thought can be thought, the anxiety that surrounded it begins to lift.

 A Different Understanding

-This is harder work than learning relaxation techniques, but it's also more fundamental.
-It addresses the source of the anxiety rather than its symptoms.
-And in my experience, it brings a kind of relief that mere symptom management cannot provide.
+This is deep work, but it addresses the source rather than the surface.
+And in my experience, it brings a kind of relief that goes all the way down.